-1.2.1.
-JBVNL requests Hon'ble Commission to approve tariff proposed for supply of electricity at low tension, high tension and extra high-tension consumers.
+- 1.2.1.
+JBVNL requests Hon'ble Commission to approve tariff proposed for supply of electricity at low tension, high tension and extra high-tension consumers. - 1.2.2.

-- 1.2.2.
 The tariff figures indicated in this tariff schedule are the tariff rates payable by the consumers of JBVNL. - 1.2.3.
 These tariffs are exclusive of Electricity Duty, tax on sale of electricity, taxes and other charges levied by the Government or other competent authorities from time to time which are payable by the consumers, in addition to the charges levied as per the tariff. - 1.2.4.
-All these tariffs for power supply are applicable to only one point of supply. - 1.2.5.
 The charges specified are on monthly basis.
-The Distribution Licensee may decide the period of billing and adjust the tariff rate accordingly. - 1.2.6.
-Except in cases where the supply is used for the purpose for which the Distribution Licensee has permitted a lower tariff, the power supplied to any consumer shall be utilized only for the purpose for which supply is taken and as provided for in the Tariff Order.
+The Distribution Licensee may decide the period of billing and adjust the tariff rate accordingly.